 I actually began my tenure at Pepperdine as a business major.
 I took one business math class (which academically I had no trouble with) but I looked around at my fellow business majors and thought, "This is not my crowd!"
 Not knowing what else to do, I became an art major.
 You would think with my drawing ability that decision would have been a no-brainer.
 But that decision was fraught with anxiety- because at the same time I took that business math class, I was also taking a class called 2-D Design.
 It was my first introduction to abstract art- and UNLIKE business math, I didn't get it.
-The whole argument, "The artist meant to do that" was, I felt, a load of crock.
-And even if they wanted to do it that way, what skill was involved?

 All that changed the next year when I took a couple of drawing classes.
 These were no problem for me.
 While I learned much, the skill of rendering an object or person in front of you came easy to me, I'd been working on it all my life.
 But during one class our professor, Joe Piasentin, took us to see a show of Picasso's 'Weeping Woman' series at the Los Angeles County Museum of Art.
 While we were pretty much on our own as far as meandering through the show, our professor did focus us a bit: "I want you to look at the different ways Picasso portrayed the crying eyes."
 So, for example, the image here, notice how the eyes are actually bowls pouring out the tears.
 It struck me.